-Please use the Linux systems for this as performance of Open MP on Windows and Mac OS X is not satisfactory for this problem.
+Please use the Linux systems for this as performance of Open MP on Windows and Mac OS X is not satisfactory for this problem (if it is available at all).

 Your package should pass R CMD check without errors or warnings.
 You should submit your package as a source package file created by R CMD build.